elearning-ostfalia/moodle-proformasubmexport/README.md

 #### Moodle Quiz Report Plugin for downloading ProFormA submissions.

-The ProFormA Submission Export (proformasubmexport) plugin offers users a convenient way by which teachers can download submissions in response to quiz ProForma questions.
+The ProFormA Submission Export (proformasubmexport) plugin offers users a convenient way by which teachers can download submissions in response to quiz ProForma (and Essay) questions.

 #### Installation
 * The plugin folder ‘proformasubmexport’ is to be added under ‘moodle/mod/quiz/report’ directory.